Allocation for Omnidirectional Aerial Robots: Incorporating Power Dynamics: Biography Section

 \section{Biography Section}

-\begin{IEEEbiography}[{ }]{Eugenio Cuniato} (Graduate Student Member, IEEE) is currently pursuing a Ph.D. degree at the Autonomous Systems Lab, ETH Zurich, Switzerland with a Marie Skłodowska-Curie (MSCA) scholarship.
+\begin{IEEEbiography}[{ }]{Eugenio Cuniato} is currently a Postdoc at the Autonomous Systems Lab, ETH Zurich, Switzerland.
 His research focus is on control of aerial manipulators for high-performance aerial physical interaction. \end{IEEEbiography}

-\begin{IEEEbiography} [{ }]{Mike Allenspach} received his Master degree in Robotics, Systems and Control in 2020 from ETH Zurich, Switzerland.
-He is currently pursuing a Ph.D. degree at the Autonomous Systems Lab at ETH Zurich.
-His research interests include planning and control for aerial manipulation, especially the integration of human-robot interaction. \end{IEEEbiography}
+\begin{IEEEbiography} [{ }]{Mike Allenspach} received his Master’s degree in Robotics, Systems, and Control (2020) and his Ph.D. in Robotics (2025) from ETH Zurich, Switzerland.
+His research focuses on planning and control for aerial manipulation. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Thomas Stastny} is currently a Senior Researcher in the Autonomous Systems Lab (ASL) at ETH Zurich focusing on learning-based perception and control for omnidirectional aerial manipulators. \end{IEEEbiography}